For Farmers

 3. High-Value Options β€“ Specialty crops like grapes (wine), cocoa, or coffee can bring higher income in volcanic regions.

-Farmer Takeaway: Choose crops that match your soil’s strengths.
+Practical tip: Choose crops that match your soil’s strengths.
 Basalt soils grow strong cereals, while high-altitude volcanic soils can support world-class coffee or grapes.

 πŸ’§ Water & Irrigation